tanguyvda/tuto-open-tickets/README.md

 ## INTRODUCTION
-This documentation is here to help you go through the development of an centreo open tickets provider.
+This documentation is here to help you go through the development of a Centreon open tickets provider.
 We will use GLPI as an ITSM software and Centreon 19.10

 ## STARTING OUR PROJECT